- How can I apply to Simpson College?

 What is the school code for the FAFSA?

 Simpson College school code (to list Simpson on the FAFSA form)

 How can I sign up for a visit to campus?

 There are numerous ways to visit Simpson College.
 Whether you are looking for a personalized visit, overnight stay, or a full day visit experience there is no better way to experience Simpson for yourself than coming to campus.
 Learn more on our visit page.

 Where can I stay when I come to visit Simpson?

 When coming to visit the Simpson campus you have several options for overnight accommodations.
-There are two hotels in Indianola listed below.
+There are three hotels in Indianola listed below.
 Simpson is also a short drive from the Des Moines area where there are numerous hotel options, including some listed below.

 How do I know if classes I have taken elsewhere are transferable?

 Simpson requires a 3 or higher on AP exams to receive credit (remember you must take the AP exam to receive credit.
 Taking an AP course on its own does not qualify you for credit.)
-Simpson recognizes the IB program and grants credit on a course by course basis for examination scores of 4 or better on the Higher Level courses only.
-A maximum of 24 credit hours may be earned through the IB.
+Simpson recognizes the IB program and grants credit on a course by course basis for examination scores of 4 or better in the Higher Level courses only.
+A maximum of 24 credit hours may be earned through IB.

 Simpson accepts credit from other accredited institutions when a similar course is offered on the Simpson campus.
 When choosing courses we recommend choosing general academic courses as opposed to unique elective or career preparation courses.
 We are happy to conduct a credit evaluation by request.
 You may also view our Transfer Credit Guides.